JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

 ```
 where, notably, only the edge models support feed forward behavior.

-In typical NetworkDynamics modeling, the entire nodal dynamic will be subsumed in the single VertexModel.
+In typical NetworkDynamics modeling, the entire nodal dynamic is contained within a single VertexModel.
-However, it is quite common that there is some modulare structure within the vertex which
+However, vertices often have modular internal structure consisting of multiple components that inject or draw flows.
-itself looks like multiple "flow injectors".
+For example, an electrical bus might have generators, loads, and storage devices all connected to it.

 ```asciiart
    ⋮                ┏━━━━━━━━━━━━━━━━━━┓